 I’ve included a pattern with this tutorial, but it is going to be available for a limited time only, because I’ve decided to grade this to women’s sizes and release it for sale.
 When I do that I will remove the free pattern.
 The for purchase pattern will also have the elbow length sleeve option.
 Interested in possibly testing?
 Watch the Blank Slate Patterns Facebook page for more information.

-And then stand up straight like your mama told you to and walk proud into the grocery store!
+So wear it and stand up straight like your mama told you to and walk proud into the grocery store!
 But don’t judge the mamas in yoga pants.
 Because we’ve all been there and now we know better.